-Presented by Indie Memphis and sponsored by The Department of Communication at The University of Memphis, the Southern Circuit Tour of Independent Filmmakers will present six independent feature and documentary films from September through April – each with the filmmaker in attendance for a post-screening conversation with the audience about the film and their work.
+Presented by Indie Memphis and sponsored by The Department of Communication at The University of Memphis, the Southern Circuit Tour of Independent Filmmakers presents six independent feature and documentary films from September 2013 through April 2014 – each with the filmmaker in attendance for a post-screening conversation with the audience about the film and their work.

 Additional support provided by ArtsFirst and the First Tennessee Foundation.

 The Southern Circuit Tour of Independent Filmmakers is a program of South Arts.
 Screenings are funded in part by a grant from South Arts in partnership with the National Endowment for the Arts.